 Often, it is difficult to accept reality, especially when someone curses at you or mistreats you.
 It's tough not to react to them because you want to correct their bad behavior.
 But the reality is - they are free to be a jerk, whether you like it or not.

 And, of course, you are free to defend yourself, especially in physical situations.
 But there is a difference between defensive and defending.
 You are free to tell or ask them to stop cursing at you.
-If you react to them and are defensive, then their behavior now controls you.
-If you can tell or ask them to stop and, at the same time, accept that they are free to continue, you are not controlled by them.
+If you react to them defensively, their behavior now controls you.
+If you can tell or ask them to stop and, at the same time, accept that they are free to continue, they do not control you.

 Time to adopt better thinking and accept reality!
 Stop using "They shouldn't curse at me!" and start using different thinking and words.